 ✔ Soured milk– The original recipe calls for using buttermilk or suggests using soured milk.
 This is another ingredient that elevates this cake to what it truly is – magical.

-✔ You can make soured milk by combining 1 tbsp vinegar with 15 tbsp room temperature milk.
+✔ You can make soured milk by combining 1 tablespoon vinegar with 15 tablespoon room temperature milk.
 I have used full-fat milk.
 Your milk will take longer to curdle if it is cold.
 So, I strongly suggest that you use room temperature milk.

 ✔ Smoothly whisked yogurt that is slightly watery also works very well in place of soured milk.

 ✔ This recipe yields two cakes.
 I baked one in a 6 c bundt pan and the other in a 9 inch long loaf pan.
 You can also bake this in two 9 inch round baking pans.